 Jazz Band Auditioning Information from the ILMEA Website:

 Jazz Band Audition Etude Listing

 The ETHS Music Department hosts an annual Honors Recital each January in order to showcase our outstanding student musicians.
 The event is made up of solo and small ensemble performances with equal representation across all four grade levels.
 This special performance affords students the opportunity to display their talents in our main auditorium.
 The event is followed by a reception in our auditorium lobby.

 Senior Soloists are featured on the final band, choir, and orchestra concerts of the year at ETHS.
 The finest senior auditions garner the honor of rehearsing and performing with band, choir, or orchestral accompaniment.

-Auditions for the Honors Recital and Senior Soloist take place simultaneously during the month of November in the ETHS choir room.
+Auditions for the Honors Recital take place during the month of November in the ETHS choir room.
 The auditions are evaluated by the ETHS music staff.
 For a list of accompanists, follow the link below.